Anthrocon/www/content/Venue/hotel/index.md

 {{< columns >}}
 Hotel booking links for the Anthrocon reservation block will be available to pre-registered members through the Registration portal on the following days, based on membership type (all opening times will be approximately 12 PM Eastern Time):

+**Update on February 19, 2026: due to unforeseen technical issues that occurred, the General Hotel Block (Attending/Sponsor) booking date has been postponed to March 10, 2026 starting at 12 p.m.
+Eastern Time.**

 - Ultrasponsors: February 3, 2026
 - Dealers: February 10, 2026
 - Supersponsors: February 17, 2026
-- General (Attending/Sponsor): February 24, 2026
+- General (Attending/Sponsor): March 10, 2026

 <--->